-There are so many beautiful ways to decorate when money is no object or when you have a fairly high budget for such things but when you are limited and want to spend wisely there are still so many ways you can decorate.
-I decorated my entire Thanksgiving table for under $15.00.
+There are so many beautiful ways to decorate when money is no object or when you have a fairly high budget for such things but when you are limited and want to spend wisely there are still so many ways you can achieve the look your heart desires.

 The napkins were on clearance at Target, less than $2.50 for a set of 4.

 The flowers at each place setting are all from a large bouquet of Mums I purchased at Sam's Club for $7.98.

 The "vases" that the flowers are in are recycled tin cans.
 I like to save the big ones from canned tomatoes, wash them up and then wait for opportunities to use.